jonnyhoeven/workshop/README.md

 namespaces.

 Since networking and state is separate and atomic this means you can run multiple replica's of the same Pod and increase availability.
-Without the need to worry about state or networking from a container perspective.
+Without the need to worry about state or networking from the perspective of a container.

 ### Pods expose their ports to Services

-Services provide a method to expose applications running on a set of Pod replica's as a network service.
+Services allow you to expose applications running on a set of Pod replica's as a network service.
 Services are mostly abstraction/glue for Pods and Ingress.
 They provide a stable endpoint for Pods and Ingress to interconnect.